espressomd/espresso/doc/sphinx/advanced_methods.rst

 .. note:: The whole Reaction Ensemble module uses Monte Carlo moves which require potential energies.
 Therefore the Reaction Ensemble requires support for energy calculations for all interactions which are used in the simulation.

 For a description of the available methods see :mod:`espressomd.reaction_ensemble`.
+Multiple reactions can be added to the same instance of the reaction ensemble.
 An Example script can be found here:

 * `Reaction ensemble/ constant pH ensemble                    <https://github.com/espressomd/espresso/blob/python/samples/reaction_ensemble.py>`_